AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 ## Introduction

-It's time to set up what you will need in order to do these challenges for OSS DB migration
+It's time to set up your "on-premise" environment first.
+For this challenge, instructions are given on how to set it up.

 ## Description